 County and City Data Book

 Official population and housing data from the most recent Census plus business and other data for all U.S. counties, cities with 25,000 or more inhabitants, and places of 2,500 or more inhabitants.
 The Olson Library has this publication dating back to 1949 (REF HA 202 .A36).
-It is also loaded on the Government Documents computer.
+This publication also ceased.

 From the Federal Interagency Forum on Aging Related Statistics.
 This website gathers data and reports relating to aging, as well as serving as means of communication among those interested in this topic.